-For all gas work on Boats as well as Domestic Housing, RV,s and Mobile Homes.
+For all Gas Safety work on Boats as well as Domestic Housing, RV,s and Mobile Homes.
 Gas Safety has to be a priority.

-- Engineers should be registered with The Gas Safe Register to ensure that they are fully qualified in the work that is being carried out.
+- Gas Safety Engineers should be registered with The Gas Safe Register to ensure that they are fully qualified in the work that is being carried out.

 - All our engineers are qualified to this high standard and work is regularly checked to maintain these standards.

 - We have been installing and servicing Domestic heating and Boat systems for 40 years with either LPG or Natural gas.

 - Since the introduction of the Boat Safety Scheme we have been involved with all aspects of gas installations applicable to the scheme.

 - It also fits in with other engineering work such as fuel line replacement for Petrol or Diesel which can be done at the same time, thus providing a more efficient service.

 - We can provide Landlord Certificates as well as Safety Certificates for all these categories as well as providing the necessary installation requirements.